Rsantct/pe.audio.sys/pe.audio.sys/share/www/README.md

      Set URL_PREFIX ='/' if you use the provided peasys_node.js server script, or set it '/functions.php' if you use Apache+PHP at server side.

-Above changes are automatically made when running the `tmp/uptade_peaudiosys.sh` intalling script.
+Above changes are automatically made when running the `tmp/uptade_peaudiosys.sh` installing script.

 Last, the **HTTP port** needs to be configured under